DaleOrders/AWS-Study-Notes/README.md

 They allow you to configure:

-- AMIs to use; Instance Type; Storate and Key Pairs.
+- AMIs to use; Instance Type; Storage and Key Pairs.
 - Networking and Security Groups
-- Userdata & IAM Role
+- User-data & IAM Role

 Anything you usually define at the point of launching an instance can be selected with a Launch Configuration (LC) or Launch Template (LT).